fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 > The theme file included in the code snippet shown above is called `fint` (FusionCharts internal) and is present in the `themes` folder.
 You can use it to define chart cosmetics.

-### Create a container for your map in the web page
+## Create a container for your map in the web page

-Next, you need to create a container for your map in the form of a <div> element, as shown below:
+Next, you need to create a container for your map in the form of a &lt;div&gt; element, as shown below:

 ```json
 <body>